deeper-x/ique/README.md

 ## Use case

-Systems producing files who needs to be parsed and sent to a queue as soon as they're created.
+Systems producing testual resources (reports, sensor data, ...) made to be parsed and sent to a queue as soon as they're created.
-RabbitMQ with Golang.

 ### Prerequisites